dragonbrumes/honestica/README.md

-## Levels

-Each level is in a different branch. level1 in the level1 branch level2 in the level2 branch
-...
-Level5 is final branch
+# Start

+See Level section

-## Level 5
+# Level 4

-- git checkout lvl5 for show this level code
+Electron is in charge of watching if a new file is added to the `FHIR` directory.
+The "directory watcher" and the "file getter" are in public/electron.js (aka main.js).

 - npm run desktop-dev to launch Electron in dev mode.
 - npm run desktop-exe to launch the build of the Electron executable in the dist folder.
 Double click on it to install on Windows

-It's Electron who is in charge of watching if a new file is added to the directory.
-The "directory watcher" and the "file getter" are in public/electron.js (aka main.js).
+## Levels Reminder

+- level1 in the branch lv1 (git checkout lvl1)
+- level2 in the branch lv2 (git checkout lvl2)
+- level3 in the branch lv3 (git checkout lvl3)
+- level4 in the branch lv4 (git checkout lvl4)
+- level5 in the branch lvl5 (git checkout lvl5)

+Level5 is the final challenge branch